Reintroducing Straight-Through Estimators as Principled Methods for Stochastic Binary Networks: Details of Experiments

 \paragraph{Cosine Similarity} This metric evaluates the expected cosine similarity, measuring alignment of directions:

 where the expectation is over all training data batches and 100 stochastic trials of the estimator $\tilde \vg$.
 This metric is well aligned with our theoretical analysis~\cref{sec:analysis}.
 It is however does not measure how well the gradient length is estimated.
-If the length has a high variance, this may hinder the optimization but would not be reflected in this metric.
+If the length has a high variance, this may hinder the optimization but would not be reflected by this metric.

-\paragraph{Expected Improvement} To estimate the utility of the estimator for optimization, we propose to measure the expected optimization improvement using the same proximal problem objective that is used in SGD or SMD to find the optimization steps.
+\paragraph{Expected Improvement} To estimate the utility of the estimator for optimization, we propose to measure the expected optimization improvement using the same proximal problem objective that is used in SGD or SMD to find an optimization step.
 Namely, let $\vg = \nabla_\vphi \L(\vphi^t)$ be the true gradient at the current point.
-The common SGD step is defined as
+Common SGD step is defined as

 The optimal solution is given by $\Delta\vphi = -\eps \vg$.
 Since instead of $\vg$, only an approximation is available to the optimizer, we allow it to use the solution $\Delta\vphi = -\alpha \hat \vg$, where $\hat \vg$ is an estimator of $\vg$ and $\alpha$ is one scalar parameter to adopt the step size.
-We consider the expected change of the proxy objectives:
+We then consider the expected decrease of the proxy objectives:

 The parameter $\alpha$ correspond to a learning rate that can be tuned or adapted during learning.
 We set it optimistically for each estimator by minimizing the expected objective~\eqref{expected-prox}, which is a simple quadratic function in $\alpha$.
 One scalar $\alpha$ is thus estimated for one measuring point (\ie for one expectation over all training batches and all 100 trials).
-As such, it is not overturning too much to each estimator.
+As such, it is not overfitting to each estimator.
 The optimal $\alpha$ is given by

 and the value of the objective for this optimal $\alpha$ is